flescorp/datarius-android-sdk-releases/README.md

 We recommend initializing the client in your Application subclass.

 ```
-// Create an analytics client with the given application context and Segment write key.
+// Create an analytics client with the given application context.
 // NOTE: in android, application context is required to pass as the second parameter.
 Analytics(applicationContext) {
     // Automatically track Lifecycle events